Survey of Employment, Payrolls and Hours (SEPH)

 - mean imputation-imputing by adopting the stratum averages.

-The estimation of population characteristics from a survey is based on the premise that each sampled unit represents, in addition to itself, a certain number of unsampled units in the population.
+The estimation of population characteristics from a survey is based on the premise that each sampled unit represents, in addition to itself, a certain number of units in the population that were not selected into the sample.
 A basic survey weight is attached to each record to indicate the number of units in the population that are represented by that unit in the sample.

-Two adjustments are applied to the basic BPS weights to improve the reliability of the estimates.
-These basic BPS weights are first inflated to compensate for non-response.
-The non-response adjusted weights are then calibrated to ensure that estimates of total monthly payroll employment and monthly payrolls respect estimates from the Canada Revenue Agency Payroll Deduction (PD7) administrative source.
+To improve the reliability of estimates, the basic BPS weights are calibrated to ensure that estimates of total monthly payroll employment and monthly payrolls respect estimates from the Canada Revenue Agency Payroll Deduction (PD7) administrative source.

 The calibration is done using a generalized regression estimator.
 The model groups are mostly defined at the national and sub-sector levels (i.e., three-digit North American Industry Classification System (NAICS) code or, in a few instances, four-digit); in a few cases, the enterprise size (employment) and the provincial dimensions are used.
 Regression coefficients, calculated at the model group level, are applied to the estimates of total employment and payrolls from the administrative sources to estimate the additional variables.